Skip to content

 • ID 4: recording (imitate a red light to visualize ongoing record)

-Define the presets on your own in WLED webfrontend or use the presets/config from above.
+Define the presets on your own in the WLED webfrontend or use the presets/config from above.
 Once added, in the photobooth-app enable the WLED integration and file the serial port of the WLED module in the photobooth-app's config.
 Check the logs on startup whether the module is detected correctly.